 Missouri: Athletes can earn $1,200, $2,000 or $2,990 per semester.

-Ole Miss: The university spent roughly $2.3 million on Alston awards during the 2021-22 school year.
+Ole Miss: Alston awards are available to both scholarship and walk-on athletes.
+They can’t be in the Transfer Portal at the time the checks are issued.
+The university spent roughly $2.3 million on Alston awards during the 2021-22 school year.
+Read more here.

 Oregon: More than 97% of Oregon athletes earned Alston awards during the 2021-22 school year, including 71% who earned the maximum annual amount of $5,980.
 To receive an award, athletes must be an active member of their team’s roster at the beginning of a term and in good academic and student conduct standing at the end of the term.
 Read more here.